 Getting your photos displayed in a gallery is a great way to get them seen by potential customers.
 Check out galleries in your local area and talk to the owners.
 Find out what they are looking for and be prepared with examples of your work to show them.

 You may be asked to pay for wall space, a monthly fee, or a percentage of profits.
-Some galleries will print your work for you, but if you prefer to control the quality of your work, it’s best to organize printing yourself.
+Some galleries will print your photos for you, but if you prefer to control the quality of your work, it’s best to organize printing yourself with a quality photo printer.

 11. Become a Photography Assistant